Inner Functions, Composition Operators, Symbolic Dynamics and Thermodynamic Formalism: Thermodynamic Formalism for Parabolic One Component Inner Functions

 \paragraph*{D-Genericity.}

 According to \cite[Theorem 9.7]{PU}, parabolic dynamical systems are automatically D-generic.
-For convenience of the reader, we give a brief sketch of the argument in the present setting: for any $n \ge 1$, there is a unique periodic point $q_n \in J_{n-1}^+$ of period $n$ with itinerary
+For convenience of the reader, we give a brief sketch of the argument in the present setting: for $n \ge 2$, let $q_n \in J_{n-1}^+$ be the unique periodic point of period $n$ with itinerary

 Inspection shows that the logarithms of the multipliers satisfy so they cannot be contained in a discrete subgroup of $\mathbb{R}$.
-It remains to notice that any periodic orbit of $F: \mathbb{R} \to \mathbb{R}$ which passes through $X$ can be viewed as a periodic orbit of induced map $\hat{F} : X \to X$ with the same multiplier.
+It remains to notice that any periodic orbit of $F: \mathbb{R} \to \mathbb{R}$ which passes through $X$ can be viewed as a periodic orbit of the induced map $\hat{F} : X \to X$ with the same multiplier.